To Receive Your CME/CPD Certificate

-The World of Microbiome is the meeting place that brings together professionals across gastroenterology, microbiology, immunology, endocrinology, ob-gyn, neonatology and pediatrics, hepatology to push forward this emerging area in microbiome.
+The World of Microbiome is the meeting place that brings together professionals across gastroenterology, obstetrics and gynaecology, microbiology, immunology, endocrinology, neonatology, biotechnology, hepatology, dental medicine to push forward this emerging area in microbiome.
 Scientists, clinical researchers, representatives of a start-up or an established industry company would have the opportunity to network and discuss the latest findings and their potential impact with international representatives of all levels of experience, including with the pioneers.

 In accordance with CME/CPD accreditation criteria and standards for commercial support to ensure balance, independence, objectivity, and scientific rigor, those in control of the educational content must disclose potential or actual conflicts of interest.
 Disclosure information is evaluated and conflicts of interest resolved.
 Disclosure is made to participants prior to the activity.
 Participants will be asked on the evaluation to assess the objectivity and independence of the event.

 - Disclosure information will be available here COI Disclosure Grid WOM 2022.

 This event is supported, in part, by funding from industry.
 All support is managed in strict accordance with CME/CPD accreditation criteria and standards for commercial support.
 Appropriate acknowledgement of all supporting organisations is made in the programme guide, on the event website, and with signage during the event.

 - View a list of all industry supporters here.